cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 then replaced, the drag functionality breaks (or rather, exists)
 - sequence of events: place start, place end, place some obstacles. remove start or end and place it on an obstacle => DOESN'T have the animated fill effect
+- when you unfill then immediately try to fill, the block ends up uncolored